Susuk: Description

+Susuk wearers are often advised to keep their existence secret by their shaman, as it is believed that telling others will prevent the susuk from working.
+Often, the susuk needles are unable to be seen or felt under the skin.
+This can cause surprise and concern when medical professionals suddenly find the needles on x-rays.
+The susuk needles are usually made from a gold alloy, consisting of gold, copper, and trace elements of silver and aluminium.

+Feelings of guilt and shame may characterize the practice, as some young people (such as a young wife) may strongly be pushed into following this traditional belief.

+Known users

 Daisy Fajarina, mother of model Manohara Odelia Pinot, was said to have diamond and gold susuks in her chin.
-Her ex-husband, George Manz said "Once when we were together, I took Daisy to a dentist who was then shocked when he saw her X-ray.
+Her ex-husband, George Manz said, "Once when we were together, I took Daisy to a dentist who was then shocked when he saw her X-ray.
 She had small gold needles and diamond stones embedded inside her chin."